jaaack-wang/rnn-seq2seq-learning/README.md

 ## Reproduce the results

-To reproduce the results, simply download everything in [the project folder](https://drive.google.com/drive/u/0/folders/1R47r-YGgU02H3DOW43A-JENmwZJCSVQj),  upload the folder to your Google Drive, and re-run the notebook in `notebooks`in a GPU runtime.
-Alternatively, you can also save the project folder to your Google Drive by using the "Add shortcut to Drive" function.
-In doing so, you should be able to run any of these notebooks successfully, but the results will not be saved on your Google Drive.
+To reproduce the results, simply download everything in [the project folder](https://drive.google.com/drive/u/0/folders/1R47r-YGgU02H3DOW43A-JENmwZJCSVQj),  upload the folder to your Google Drive, and re-run the notebook in `notebooks` in a GPU runtime.
+Alternatively, you can also save the project folder to your Google Drive by clicking the "Add shortcut to Drive" button.
+In doing so, you should be able to run any of these notebooks successfully, but the results will not be saved on your Google Drive (unless you download the entire folder and upload it to your Google Drive).

 It is recommened that you subscribe to Google Pro+ in order to reproduce the results.